 Some people point out that by buying British laboratory equipment; you are directly supporting your own economy.
 If British manufacturers of laboratory equipment experience increased sales due to a spike in the ‘buy British’ movement, then this will lead to increased jobs in manufacturing, lower unemployment and increased corporation tax revenues for central government.

-One of the best opportunities for the ‘buy British’ movement is with the in the UK’s single biggest buyer of laboratory equipment, the NHS.
+One of the best opportunities for the ‘buy British’ movement is within the UK’s single biggest buyer of laboratory equipment, the NHS.
 At the moment, the NHS does not have a ‘buy British’ policy with regards to the capital equipment purchases.
-This is mainly due to our soon to be cancelled membership of the EU.
+This is mainly due to our soon to be cancelled membership in the EU.
 The EU discourages member states from providing any sort of support to their own products.
 The philosophy is that the EU advocates free trade and not favouritism based on where the goods have been made.

 However, as we leave the European Union, there is a unique opportunity to promote and actively encourage the NHS to support British laboratory equipment manufacturers.
 This would give UK manufacturing a much needed boost, which in turn would help to diversify our economy, making it less reliant on tertiary and quaternary industries, as well as contribute to a healthier balance of trade.
 Of course the NHS should only consider UK made products where the price and quality is the same or better than foreign imports.